DH100: Introduction to Digital Humanities

 You will also read and write Peer critiques of two of your classmates’ final papers.
 These are worth a total of five points.

 This course works on a “flipped classroom” model, meaning that readings and video lectures will be provided outside of class and class time will be devoted to discussion, activities that reinforce the concepts in the lectures and readings, and free time to work on assignments.
-On the course schedule, every day has links to a video lecture (which will be anywhere from 10 minutes to an hour in length), a reading (which may be required or optional), and an assignment.
+On the course schedule, most days have a link to a video lecture (which will be anywhere from 10 minutes to an hour in length), a reading (which may be required or optional), and an assignment.
 In the video lecture I will explain the new concepts that we are covering that day and demonstrate any tools that you will need to use to complete the assignment.
 New video lectures will be posted at least a week prior to the class day.
 You are expected to watch the video lecture, complete any required readings, and at least attempt the assignment prior to class.
 Then, during our scheduled class time (Tuesday/Thursday 9:25am-10:40am), you can come to class with questions about what was covered in the readings and lectures, and you will have the opportunity to work on the assignment.
 The assignment should be posted to your website by midnight that night and will be graded the following morning.

 Email and Meetings